CorentinLemaitre/bicycle_parking_map/README.md

 Save the result as `bicycle_parking.geojson` to replace the old file.

 To give information about distance we need isochrone from openrouteservice.
 Here is a [link for salle paul fort](https://classic-maps.openrouteservice.org/reach?n1=47.221142&n2=-1.558111&n3=17&a=47.220909,-1.558231&b=2&i=0&j1=10&j2=2&undefined=1&k1=en-US&k2=km).
-Dowload the file produced and name it `ors-export-polygon.geojson` to replace the existing one.
+Download the file produced and name it `ors-export-polygon.geojson` to replace the existing one.

 ## Define the styling rules

 The goal is to define a style to show bicycle parking nearby.

+The zoom tend to be the closest possible zoom.

+There is a filter to set to show only accessible bicycle parking, for example there is some private or some that needs a specific card to access.

+## Adapt the layout to your context

+To keep a ligth map there is few layers.
+All information about the direction and orientation must be given by hand in the layout.